 I bought the cheap baby shampoo for $.99 .
 It worked really well on her.
 She is soft and shiny.
 I will continue using it on her.
 Save a lot of money with this!

-By Dorothy W. from New Creek, WV
+By dorothy wedenoja from New Creek, WV

 To be thrifty, get blunt tipped scissors and shampoo from the dollar store.
 I also get conditioner which helps the clippers glide through fluffy fur.

-I save empty dish soap bottles, then diluted both the shampoo and conditioner, for both ease of application and economy.
+I saved empty dish soap bottles, then diluted both the shampoo and conditioner, for both ease of application and economy.
 If you find it's hard to get your dog's fur wet, then go straight to the diluted shampoo to break up the natural oils that keep the coat waterproof.

 The most important thing to remember is to make your furry friend feel completely comfortable.
 Make it an enjoyable experience with lots of praise.
 If they relate having a bath and grooming to quality time with you, with lots of praise and touching, you're home free.